suhank/zea-engine/docs/api/SceneTree/Geometry/Shapes/PointGrid.md

 <a name="PointGrid+x"></a>

 ### x
-Getter for X.Is deprectated.
+Getter for X.
+Is deprectated.
 Please use "getX".

 **Kind**: instance property of [<code>PointGrid</code>](#PointGrid)
 **Returns**: <code>number</code> - - Returns the length.
 <a name="PointGrid+x"></a>

-### pointGrid
+### x
-Setter for X.Is deprectated.
+Setter for X.
+Is deprectated.
 Please use "setX".

 **Kind**: instance property of [<code>PointGrid</code>](#PointGrid)